 Use this shampoo just like any other.
 Squirt a small amount onto your head, lather and rinse.
 Then spray some of the vinegar solution onto your hair, massage, comb through (if you have curly or thick hair), let it soak for a few minutes if you wish, then rinse.
 Some people don't rinse the vinegar, as it can act as a leave-in conditioner.
 (The vinegar smell should dissipate after a few minutes.)
 Enjoy!

-Find even more DIY projects on Little House Living!
+Find even more DIY and Make Your Own projects on Little House Living!

 Disclaimer: This post may contain a link to an affiliate.
 See my disclosure policy for more information.